exploratory-io/book/analytics/chisq.md

 ### "Summary" View
 "Summary" View displays the summary of the test result.

+  * Chi-Square
+  * P Value
+  * Degree of Freedom
+  * Association Coef.
+(Cramer's V) - Measure of association between the target variable and the explanatory variable.
+The value ranges from 0 (no association) and 1 (complete association).
+  * Effect Size (Cohen's w)
+  * Power
+  * Probability of Type 2 Error
+  * Number of Rows - The number of rows of the entire input data.

 ### "Prob.
 Distribution" View
 "Prob.
 Distribution" View displays probability distribution of the test statistic (Chi-Square) under the null hypothesis, and where the test statistic for the performed test is placed in the distribution.